pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     ------
     (0 rows)

-We forgot to populate the table!
+We forgot to populate the table with some default values!
 So, let's add another migration script.
 Call it contact@001.sql, because it's the first change to the contact table.
 Edit the file `schema/contact@001.sql`: